 - The webcomic features an extended time-travel subplot which establishes that it is difficult, but not impossible, to change your own history.
 Physical time-travel takes all the energy that exists in the Universe or, as it turns out, in some other universe that's just out of luck, but it's possible to transfer your consciousness back or forward in time into your own body, and you can undergo changes as a result of altered behavior.
 For instance, Dave never smoked.
 At several points, the question of paradoxes comes up, and it is immediately dismissed by pointing out that thinking about it could cause it to happen, so it's better not to.

 - The same storyline provides an example of inconsistent time travel effects within a single sub-plot.
-Dave didn't cease to have ever smoked until after the time travel; however, Caliban's demotion, though also caused by the time travel, was established backstory before the time travel occured.
+Dave didn't cease to have ever smoked until after the time travel; however, Caliban's demotion, though also caused by the time travel, was established backstory before the time travel occurred.

 - Minions at Work: Pretend it never happened.